mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 concept; package groups, and while they serve a similar purpose they are suitably different.
-This difference is when you add or remove dependencies - groups will not install/remove additional dependencies whereas meta packages will.
-This is what we want, when a dependency is added all our systems to automatically install it when they update.
+This difference is when you add or remove dependencies - groups will not install/remove additional dependencies whereas meta packages will, this is exactly what we want.
+When a dependency is added all our systems to automatically install it when they update.

 Now, we are going to abuse this concept slightly and not only use them to install groups of packages via dependencies but also to install related system